ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 * For each trace, the reward is computed as follows:
   * +1 for correct answer.
   * 0 for incorrect answer.
-  * -1 for step that cannot be parsed to
+  * -1 for answer that cannot be parsed or overflow.

 #### Annotate tapes with ref log probs